Dask Gateway at Purdue AF

 Dask Gateway is a service that allows to manage Dask clusters in a milti-tenant environment such as the Purdue Analysis Facility.

-With this method, users can potentially create hundreds of workers, but in practice requesting more than 100 workers is usually associated with some wait time due to competiton with CMS production jobs and other users.
+With this method, users can create hundreds of workers, although requesting more than 200-300 workers is usually associated with some wait time due to competition with CMS production jobs and other users.

 The pros and cons of the Dask Gateway backends are summarized in the following table: